Liu3422/Summer_RISCV/README.md

             lw: 0 -> word (self-explanatory)
             - This also applies to store
         - mask memory to extract the correct value to compare to (say, upper half of memory if sh and byte_offset = 2)

+    Hash maps, bit-wise functions, and DUT setting:
     - hash maps for converting opcode, funct3, and ALU_Operation to names
+    - Randomize state of DUT: random RF and data_memory and a random_reset_dut which randomizes both and resets.
+    - Logical left/right shift, different instr-type immediate generations, and signed/unsigned conversion.
+    - set_reg_addi: sets register values in the DUT to natural memory alignment constraints.

+    Classes:
-    - instruction() class: creates instructions to feed to dut and testbench
+    - instruction(): creates instructions to feed to dut and testbench
-    - testcase(instruction) class:
+    - testcase(instruction):
         - tests a single instruction
         - every testbench component (is model + checker sufficient for scoreboard?)
         - inherits instruction class properties
         - takes in DUT, prior memory and rd1 (for memory access/check)
-    - dut_fetch() class:
+    - dut_fetch():
         - fetches values (reg, imm, memory) from DUT
         - more advanced methods involve operating on these values and printing statements.
-    - Randomize state of DUT: random RF and data_memory and a random_reset_dut which randomizes both and resets.
+    - environment():
+        - Basically a wrapper for prior testbenches, and basic_CRT() tests all instructions in one testbench.
+        - Is an async def/coroutine object.
+Thus, it has gen_all (which handles setting for memory instructions) and overflow_checker (which resets upon severe overflow).

     Future:
     - Create more classes: Test_environment, dut_write (only a couple dut_fetch instructions change the dut currently)